Bharat2044/vscode-clone/README.md

-# Visual Studio(VS) Code Clone
+# Visual Studio(VS) Code Clone 🚀

-## Clone the Repository
+## 👨‍💻 Clone the Repository 🔥
-Write this command in your terminal
+Write the following command in your terminal to clone this repository

 ```sh
 git remote add origin https://github.com/Bharat2044/vscode-clone.git